 The Biggest Poker Hand Wins of All Time

-Poker, at least in the form we know it today, has been around since the 19th century.
-It slowly began to flourish in the 20th century, moving from a rather recreational pastime to a planetary popular activity for both participants and spectators.
-The game was turned into serious business as popular TV stations make highly entertaining shows featuring some of the most famous players in the world.
+At least in the form we know it today, poker has been around since the 19th century.
+It slowly flourished in the 20th century, moving from a rather recreational pastime to a popular planetary activity for participants and spectators.
+Finally, they turned the game into serious business as popular TV stations made highly entertaining shows featuring some of the most famous players in the world.

-The majority of these famous poker players will be mentioned in this article.
-As the title says, we are about to discuss some of the biggest pots ever seen in the history of the game.
-We can say poker is one of the most popular card games in the world.
+We will mention the majority of these famous poker players in this article.
+As the title says, we are about to discuss some of the giant pots ever seen in the game's history.
+We can say poker is one of the most popular card games globally.

-You can imagine how many hands have been played since it was originally introduced in the United States in the 19th century.
-However, the hands you are about to see now are the most extraordinary hands of all time.
+Imagine how many hands have been played since it was initially introduced in the United States in the 19th century.
+However, the hands you are about to see now are the most extraordinary.

-From dreadful bad beats to phenomenal calls on bluffs, here is the list of the ten largest poker hand wins in the history of the game.
-We will include both live and online poker games and discuss how they were played out.
+From dreadful bad beats to phenomenal calls on bluffs, here is the list of the ten largest poker hand wins in the game's history.
+We will include live and online poker games and discuss how they were played out.